matteogiorgi/.minidot/README.md

 This repo contains a mini configuration of my dotfiles (hence *minidot*).
 It is meant to be used alongside a vanilla install of [Debian](https://www.debian.org/download)/[Ubuntu](https://ubuntu.com/#download) or inside a linux subsystem such as the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) or the [ChromeOS Linux Development Environment](https://support.google.com/chromebook/answer/9145439?hl=en).

-To quicken things up, you can use [setup](https://github.com/matteogiorgi/.minidot/blob/master/setup.sh) and [restore](https://github.com/matteogiorgi/.minidot/blob/master/restore.sh) scripts, plus the all shebang is organized using [GNU Stow](https://www.gnu.org/software/stow/) so you can easily do your customization later.
+To quicken things up, you can use the [setup](https://github.com/matteogiorgi/.minidot/blob/master/setup.sh) and [restore](https://github.com/matteogiorgi/.minidot/blob/master/restore.sh) scripts; plus the all shebang is organized using [GNU Stow](https://www.gnu.org/software/stow/), so you can easily do your customization later on.
 The code is simple, in good order and well readable but you won't find more than the bare essentials.

 Minidot is a ready-2-go, batteries-included, blazingly-fast, ultra-lightweight work environment and you should not need any extra bloat to be productive, but if you really feel the urge to add [more gear](https://apps.gnome.org/), you can always rely on `apt` (or [`snap`](https://snapcraft.io/docs/installing-snapd)) or download any deb package and install it through `dpkg`.